nealcrook/nascom/nascom4/cpm/README.md

 ## Getting Started - booting from floppy

-Put the image TODO on floppy or GOTEK.
+Put the image BIOSDEV2.DSK on floppy or GOTEK.
 It is a Pertec 35-track 48TPI image.

 From the NASCOM 4 boot menu, select the letter associated with "MAP80 VFC CP/M".
 The screen should re-sync and switch to 80-columns.
 The message "BOOTING"